garrandall/popular-music-data/tracks/poppin--my-collar-three-6-mafia.md

 And they better put my money in my hand

-I know you sicker than sick-ahh when you see the rims flick-ahh The paint drip off, ice in my rangs glitt-ahh
+I know you sicker than sick-ah when you see the rims flick-ah The paint drip off, ice in my rangs glitt-ah
-I straight flippa the cheese like pancake-ahh
+I straight flippa the cheese like pancake-ah
-Fallin' from trees like the leaves in my hand break-ahh Project Pat-ahh attracted to dime pieces
+Fallin' from trees like the leaves in my hand break-ah Project Pat-ah attracted to dime pieces
 I'm dirty southern, french braids, gold teeth
 I'm out here makin' sense, plus, I'm out here makin' dollars I keep a bad broad, dawg, and a popped collar